 The term "black metal" itself refers to an album by Venom, Black Metal.
 Although the album was musically closer to speed metal than to actual black metal, the fact the lyrics and imagery used satanic themes allow this album to be labelled as black metal.

 Besides Venom, other first wave black metal bands include Slayer, Possessed, Bathory, Morbid Angel and arguably Von and Mayhem, which could be placed into either the first wave or the second wave category.

 The second wave of black metal is in fact the actual beginning of black metal in its musical form.

-The second wave of black metal began in the early 1990s and was spearheaded by bands such as Von, Demoncy, Profanatica, Mayhem and Havohej.
+The second wave of black metal began in the early 1990s and was spearheaded by bands such as Burzum, Mayhem, Antekhrist, Darkthrone, Immortal, Dimmu Borgir and Graveland.